rynex-zv/QRcode-challenge-Frontendmentor/README.md

   ### What I learned

   -I can add a div to make a small spacing below element without effecting above elements.
+  -It's better to add main and footer tags

   ### Continued development